LegendaryB/go-wake-server/README.md

 }
 ```

-### Sending a magic packet via a http call
+### Sending a magic packet via http
-After you started the application you can trigger sending a Wake-on-LAN packet by calling the http resource via a GET request.
+You can trigger sending a Wake-on-LAN packet by sending a GET request to the http endpoint.
-On Unix based systems you can for example use `wget` or `curl`.
+On Unix based systems you can use `wget` or `curl` for that purpose.

 **curl**

 `curl 127.0.0.1:81/wake/00:80:41:ae:fd:7e`

 **wget**

 `wget 127.0.0.1:81/wake/00:80:41:ae:fd:7e`